BarunKGP/genrelessrecs/docs/midterm.md

 ### Distribution of Genres
 ![Genre Bar Chart](images/Image_GenreBarChart.png)
 <br />
-As determined from our review of existing works on the MSD dataset and the associated Tagraum dataset, there is a high degree of data imbalance that we will need to adress for our models.
+As determined from our review of existing works on the MSD dataset and the associated Tagtraum dataset, there is a high degree of data imbalance that we will need to address for our models.
 We will explore metrics measuring model "goodness" that takes this into account (metrics such as accuracy may not be a good behavior of a model exploring deeper relationships in the data.
 There are 15 unique categories that we have as genre labels with about 42% comprising of the category "Rock".
-After the collection of our data, we retained 168,379 datapoints to train our models - losing points if not having an associated genre in the Tagraum dataset or if not having a mapping from MSD Track ID to Spotify ID.
+After the collection of our data, we retained 168,379 datapoints to train our models - losing points if not having an associated genre in the Tagtraum dataset or if not having a mapping from MSD Track ID to Spotify ID.
 The statistics presented throughout our exploration stage is on the 80 percent of data we use for training and cross validating (not the 20 percent held out for evaluation across models.

 ### Feature Historgams
 ![Feature Distribution Histogram](images/Image_FeaturesDistributionHistorgrams.png)